FIRST Tech Challenge

 NOTE: All FIRST program events and typical registration deadlines are extended for the 2020-2021 season

 FTC is designed for students, grades 7-12, who want to compete head to head, using a sports model.
 Teams of up to 15 students are responsible for designing, building, and programming their robots to compete in an alliance format against other teams.
 Teams, including coaches, mentors and volunteers, are required to develop strategy and build robots based on sound engineering principles.
 Awards are given for the competition as for well as for community outreach, design, and other real-world accomplishments.

 Students get to:

 - Design, build, and program robots

 - Compete and cooperate in alliances and tournaments

 - Earn a place in the World Championship

-- Qualify for nearly $9.7 million in college scholarships
+- Qualify for more than $80 million in college scholarships

-Most teams in Alaska meet as part of a high school class or an afterschool club anywhere from 2 times per week to everyday.
+Most teams in Alaska meet as part of a high school class or an afterschool club anywhere from 2 times per week to every day.
 The season starts with kick offs hosted by teams around the state on the day of the global challenge release.
-Teams learn about the game for the current season.
-Teams then have a few months to get ready for competition.
+Teams learn about the game for the current season, then have a few months to get ready for competition.
 Some communities will host many scrimmages and mini-meets throughout the season, while some teams will just work towards a regional competition.
 Official Qualifier Tournaments in Alaska are usually held in December through February, leading into a State Championship in February/March.
-Teams selected during the State Championship will move on to a Super Regional for the Western Region where teams will then be able to qualify for the FIRST World Championship held each April.
+Teams selected during the State Championship may qualify for the FIRST World Championship typically held in April.